-In 2020, people across the UK picked up a huge range of new hobbies and skills during the national lockdown.
+In the last year, people across the UK picked up a huge range of new hobbies and skills during the national lockdown.
 Now, with a return to lockdown looking more and more likely, we’re sharing some of our favourites.
 Here are our top 5 new skills to learn during lockdown.

 Lots of the popular lockdown hobbies we’ve seen this year are great for older people.
 Many of them are very affordable (if not free!) and lots of them are totally practical too.
 There’s a hobby out there for everybody.
 Here are our recommendations.